-Thailand and Myanmar’s regulations systematically deny the rights to movement, health, and culture of the nomadic sea gypsy ethnic Moken people, according to a Human Rights Watch report released this week.
+Thailand and Myanmar’s regulations systematically deny the rights to movement, health, and culture of the nomadic sea gypsy ethnic Moken people, according to a Human Rights Watch report

 The Moken people are one of the last hunter-gatherer groups in Southeast Asia.
 Approximately 3,000 Moken live in the Mergui Archipelago off the coast of Myanmar, while 800 live in Thailand, mainly in Ranong and surrounding islands.
 In the report “Stateless at Sea: The Moken of Myanmar and Thailand,” HRW said traditional Moken fishing nomadism is threatened by both Thai and Myanmar government regulations.